liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Taglibs Are No Longer Accessible via the ${theme} Variable in FreeMarker
+### Taglibs Are No Longer Accessible via the `${theme}` Variable in FreeMarker
 - **Date:** 2016-Jan-06
 - **JIRA Ticket:** LPS-61683

 #### What changed?

-The `${theme}` variable previously provided access to various tags and utils in the FreeMarker context.
-These tags and utils are no longer provided.
+The `${theme}` variable previously injected in the FreeMarker context providing access to various tags and utilities no longer provides them.
 Only the `${theme.include}` method is preserved for performance reasons.

 #### Who is affected?

-This affects FreeMarker templates that are using the `${theme}` variable to access any of its provided taglibs.
+This affects FreeMarker templates that are using the `${theme}` variable to access tags.

 #### How should I update my code?

-All the provided taglibs available in the `${theme}` variable can be replaced by the direct usage of a tag.
+All the tags and utility methods formerly accessed via the `${theme}` variable should now be accessed directly via tags.

 **Example 1**